Where to Stay in Seattle: A Complete Guide for First Timers

 All in all, Seattle is a fantastic city to visit, whether you have a weekend, or more time to dedicate to the wider Seattle area (Mount Rainier and Olympic National Park are two of our favorite places on the west coast, for what it’s worth).

-In this guide, I – a former local Seattleite – will do my best to help you decide where to stay in Seattle.
-We’ll start with a few places to avoid for various reasons, and then go through the five best areas to stay in Seattle in (sometimes excruciating) detail.
+In this guide, I – a former local Seattleite – will do my best to help you decide on the best place to stay in Seattle for your particular style and budget.
+We’ll go through five great neighborhoods in Seattle in (sometimes excruciating) detail, and then cover a few places to avoid for various reasons.

 We’ll give you an overview of each of the five neighborhoods, our view of the pros and cons of staying there, some of our favorite highlights within each neighborhood, and the best places to stay in the area.